Female sports therapy student treating male football player on therapy bed

 Clothing and footwear (circa £150)

 You’ll need to purchase appropriate clothing and footwear before you enrol, or during enrolment week.
-We’ll let you know exactly what you need to purchase in your enrolment guide – everything is available from our supplier’s online shop for approximately £150.
+We’ll let you know exactly what you need to purchase in your enrolment guide.

 In the final year of the degree, students are expected to source an external placement that meets the accredited criteria.
 This may have additional travel costs.